spacepy/spacepy/QuickStart/index.rst

     python setup.py install --home=/n/packages/lib/python

-Toolbox - a box full of tools
+Toolbox - A Box Full of Tools
 =============================

 Contains tools that don't fit anywhere else but are, in general, quite